What Is Closure and Why Do We Need It after a Relationship Breakup?

 When you’re struggling with a lack of closure or with the end of a relationship in general, it’s helpful to practice some self-compassion.
 You’ve just lost someone you developed a bond with, and it’s natural to experience some grief during this time.
 Reach out to supportive friends, take time to do things you enjoy, and focus on a new goal you have in mind to help you heal.

-If the end of your relationship was traumatic for you, or if you’re experiencing long-lasting grief that you cannot seem to manage on your own, it may be time to seek individual counseling to help you process your emotions surrounding the breakup.
+If the end of your relationship was traumatic for you, or if you’re experiencing long-lasting grief that you cannot seem to manage on your own, it may be time to seek individual counseling or consider online therapy to help you process your emotions surrounding the breakup.

 Counselors at Calmerry are trained to listen and offer support while remaining empathetic and nonjudgmental, which might be just what you need to work through your feelings.